 But it’s not true.
 For in this vast city that none of you know, and that none of you will ever know, in this city built out of my very life (parks buildings goodbye forevers gasometers hospitals springtimes barracks porticoes Christmases train stations statues love affairs), –Good God!– I feel so lonely.
 The footsteps that echo mysteriously from one house to the other whisper to me, “What are you doing?
 What do you want?
 Can’t you see it’s all useless?”

 They’ve taken off.
 The glow of the tail lights has faded into the night, in the direction of the desert.
 Is there no one left?
-Alas, the only traces of human life around here, as you will have gathered, are nothing but ghosts, and down there, in the winding alleyways of the slums, horrible mountains of darkness are assembling.
+Alas, the only traces of human life around here, as you will have gathered, are nothing but ghosts, and down there, in the winding alleyways of the slums, horrid mountains of darkness are assembling.
 A clock on I know not what tower now strikes eleven.

 No. Thank God, I’m not completely alone.
 There is a creature looking for me, a creature made of flesh and blood.
 Walking up 18th-of-May Street, under the greenish light of the streetlamps, pitter-patter, here it comes.